nesfit/bonnet-ics-library/imadics/doc/kmc-iec104.md

 L3 and L4 fields determines source and destination hosts of IEC conversations and together with IEC104_ASDU_ADDRESS they identify the IEC conversation.

-The column fields contains values that represents keys for the counters.
-As the number of possible values can be large we need to represent them compactly.
+To compute statistics we identify the different operations.
+The all possible operations are represented by cartesian product of the following fields:

 | Column Fields |
 | ---------------- |
 | IEC104_FRAME_FMT |
 | IEC104_ASDU_COT |
 | IEC104_ASDU_TYPE_IDENT |

+As the product may be large some reduction is required as discussed in the next section.

 Given IEC fields determine the frame type, requested operation/result and the element types.
 In direct representation, for each valid combination of column field we provide the following counters: